mzniber/mzniber.github.io/index.md

 ---

-### Sensing the Future: A Potentiometric Multisensor Array for Prostate Cancer Diagnosis
+### A Potentiometric Multisensor Array for Prostate Cancer Diagnosis
 A potentiometric electronic tongue combined with machine learning was used to distinguish between prostate cancer patients and those with benign prostate hyperplasia by analyzing urine samples.

 <img src="images/post1.png?raw=true" width=800/>